 stop by the Visitor Centre

 The visitors centre in Tobermory, is so much more than just your standard visitors centre.
-Inside the centre you will find your typical things to do in Tobermory information, but exploring outside the centre is the highlight.
+Inside the centre you will find your typical things to do in Tobermory information, as well as a museum.
+The highlight of the visitors centre is exploring the grounds outside.
 Here you will find a viewing tower that takes you up several flights of stairs and gives you a view of the forest top and the water.
 The centre also offers a short trail through the forest that opens up into Little Dunks Bay.
 Little Dunks Bay is a welcomed surprise with crystal clear water lapping up on to the rocky shore and trees hugging the curve of the bay.
 On a warm day, this is a great place to lounge on the rocks or go for a swim.
+From the visitors centre, you will also find a variety of other trails that lead you around the bay.

 Cruise on the Chi Cheemaun